About the CCC

 The CCC operates at the forefront of IT and provides certification programs that help IT and business professionals manage the challenges modern businesses are facing.

 The CCC chooses to work in areas that are related to the massive transformation organizations are undergoing to become digital leaders.
-The Internet of Things, Big Data, Cloud and Blockchain are potential disruptors and can revolutionize the way work is being done, change business models, and requires us to rethink what we do.
+The Internet of Things, Big Data, Cloud, AI, and Blockchain are potential disruptors and can revolutionize the way work is being done, change business models, and requires us to rethink what we do.

 The CCC Portfolio includes foundation level programs on Cloud, IoT, Big Data and Blockchain, and Professional role-based certifications for Cloud.
 The CCC works with over 200 registered training providers across the world to deliver in-class or virtual CCC training programs.
 The CCC also engages directly with professionals who are looking for self-study or online learning programs.
 CCC certification exams are be delivered anywhere as online (webcam) proctored exams, but the CCC also works with EXIN, an internationally renowned certification and accreditation organization for the delivery of exams.

 It is the CCC’s mission to prepare the global workforce to deal with disruptors and challenges, and make them digital ready professionals.
 Therefore our mantra #RU Digital Ready?

 The CCC issues formal certificates to IT and business professionals.
 These certificates are globally recognized and valued for their quality.

 The CCC provides Certification Programs that help IT professionals and organizations maximize the potential of digital.

 The CCC is a Vendor Neutral and Community Driven body that works with industry leaders to develop its certification programs and thought leadership.